brideo/Magento-S3-Backups-Module/README.md

 Find the line which represents the cron expression and edit it to suit your needs;

 	<schedule><cron_expr>0 1 * * *</cron_expr></schedule>

-##Side Note:

-When I unzip the files I need to put .sql on the end for them to work, you can tamper with the code to fix this but I haven't bothered.